debnath-koushik/debnath-koushik/README.md

 <strong>💬 Ask me about:</strong>
 <br>
-<p>JavaScript, CSS, HTML, and any general web development questions.</p>
+JavaScript, CSS, HTML, and any general web development questions.
 <!--
 **DevNinjaX/DevNinJaX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.